 This article describes the process of replacing a plasma TV screen.
 If you are not sure if you should replace it, read Is My TV Worth Fixing?.
-For LED or LCD TVs, go to LCD / LED Screen Replacement.
+For LED or LCD TVs, go to How to Replace an LCD or LED Panel.
 If you're not sure what kind of TV you have, see Is my TV an LCD, LED or Plasma?.

 Replacing a display panel is like replacing an engine part under the hood of a car - you may have to remove some parts to get to it.
 Once the new panel is installed you will have to put everything back together again in the reverse order.
 Unlike working on a car, replacing a display panel will not get you dirty.

 One thing to consider is that it would be good to have someone else with you while you're doing the job.
 Your assistant can help you keep track of the parts and how they go back.
 And it would also be good if one of you had some mechanical know-how.
 If the diagonal size of the TV screen is 50-inches (130-cm) or greater, you should have your friend help you when you have to lift it.

 Ordering the Display Panel